 I blog about language teaching and technology (and many times language teaching without technology) on Language Lab Unleashed, a site I founded in 2005.

-Recently I joined the team at Radio Ambulante, a Spanish-language podcast that tells stories about Latin America and Latin Americans all over the world.
-I am the Spanish Language Education Coordinator and am working with the team to develop teaching materials to accompany their stories in the language classroom.
+I am a proud to be a part of the team that creates Radio Ambulante, a Spanish-language podcast that tells stories about Latin America and Latin Americans all over the world.
+My role is the Spanish Language Education Coordinator and I work with the team to develop teaching materials to accompany their stories in the language classroom.
 For more about my work with Radio Ambulante, please click here.

 I am a volunteer for Springer Spaniel Rescue.
 Our family has rescued over 50 dogs, thankfully not all at once.